BrockCSC/acm-icpc/README.md

 ## Purpose

-A repository for the Brock ICPC team or students with interest in the ICPC.
+A repository along with a [wiki](https://github.com/BrockCSC/acm-icpc/wiki) for the Brock ICPC team or students with interest in the ICPC.

 Post your solutions, libraries, or anything you think is helpful.